vbalderdash/wtx_mesonet/README.md

 Current West Texas Mesonet data and more information can be found at www.mesonet.ttu.edu

+## Data
+The mesonet_sftp.py script can be used to get the raw data for a month from the West Texas Mesonet site after entering your username and password into the script along with the month of interest.

 ## Meteograms
 The meso_meteogram.py script plots a single day and station's meteogram including soil temperature and moisture (if soil measurements were taken)